gkarakou/systemd-denotify/README.md

 set noswapfile
 </pre>
-You can expect data corruption if you dont have a ups, you have been warned.
+You can expect data corruption if you dont have a ups installed, you have been warned.

 INSTALLATION
 ------------------------------------